pinax/pinax-stripe-light/docs/reference/actions.md

 #### pinax.stripe.actions.sources.sync_bitcoin

-Syncronizes the data for a Bitcoin receiver locally for a given customer
+Synchronizes the data for a Bitcoin receiver locally for a given customer

 Args: